Majortel DC Power System FAQ Continued…

 A. The DC power system can be used anywhere AC supply is the main power source and a need for conversion to DC power is a requirement to operate load electronics.
 Common uses for a DC power system are to monitor and maintain a charge on backup battery string(s), supplying stable, macro DC power to a common bus on which multiple DC load devices may draw their input power, as well as micro load distribution to service smaller loads.

 A. The need for AC conversion to DC power, to operate load electronics, can change based on the application.
 Majortel (MTS) systems are designed to support the most common macro loads from 500W to 5800W, as well as micro load distribution to service smaller loads down to 5 amps.
+All systems contain integrated overcurrent protection devices.

 A. The positive and negative output posts float relative to earth.
 The installation dictates if or how a system is referenced to earth.